arielchuri/autozinefier/croak_01.md

 **Fickle Master**: Anti-Paladin's use d5s when rolling on the disapproval table.

 **Lay On Hands:**: Replaced with *Death Touch* (*DCC Annual*, #1, Pg 18) or, as an action, the Anti-paladin may cause 1 die of damage to any _living being_ touched.
 The die used is on the dice chain at the Anti-paladin's level.
 Undead are healed as normal _lay on hands_.
+Turned undead are healed and do your bidding for the day.

 **Turn Unholy:** effects the same creatures as a lawful Cleric, but makes them your slaves.
 Use the *Turn Unholy* table but, the turned fight for you for the amount of time listed and half the hit points.